EasonShi0624/EasonShi0624.github.io/_pages/about.md

 # 📝 Research
 ## Research Experience
+- *2025.10-Present* **Tuckerman Research Group**, NYU Department of Chemistry.
+PI: Mark E. Tuckerman
+- *2024.2-Present* **Glover Group**, NYU Shanghai Department of Chemistry.
+PI: William J. Glover

 ## Selected Projects
 ### 1. Non-adiabatic Dynamics of Photo-response in Green Fluoresent Proteins (GFP)
-**Supervisor: William J. Glover**
+**Supervisor: William J. Glover** <br>
-**Keyword: Photochemistry; Ab-initio Multiple Spawning (AIMS); QM/MM** Since firstly extracted in A. victoria, fluorescent proteins (FP) have evolved to be one of most essential research tools for multiple life science areas with their fantastic light-induced fluorescence.
+**Keyword: Photochemistry; Ab-initio Multiple Spawning (AIMS); QM/MM** <br>
+Since firstly extracted in A. victoria, fluorescent proteins (FP) have evolved to be one of most essential research tools for multiple life science areas with their fantastic light-induced fluorescence.
 However, in application, the chromophore of fluorescent proteins could experience complex photochemical processes with the optical properties changed.
-We hope to use non-adiabatic molecular dynamics to capture its excited dynamics and tune its photo-reponse through mutations, hopefully guiding experiments explorations of protein engineering.
+We hope to use non-adiabatic molecular dynamics to capture and interprete its excited dynamics and tune its photo-reponse through mutations, hopefully guiding understanding and developments of fluoresent proteins.

 #### 1.1 Tuning the Photo-oxidation of the Green Fluorescence Protein (GFP) Chromophore Through Chemical Modifications

 #### 1.2 UV Response of Neutral and Anionic Green Fluorescent Protein (GFP) Chromophore: A QM/MM Non-adiabatic Dynamics Study